sfary

 Troy has devoted the last 29 years of his life to the Contra Costa County Fire Protection District.

-Over the years, he has risen through the ranks, ultimately achieving the position of Fire
+Over the years, he has risen through the ranks, ultimately achieving the position of Fire Suppression Captain.

-Suppression Captain.
 His commitment to the profession extended beyond active firefighting as he served in the Fire Department's Training Division, where he played an integral role in teaching and mentoring new firefighters, as well as providing continuing education for experienced personnel.

 Troy’s leadership and dedication to the fire service are also reflected in his involvement with the Contra Costa Black Firefighter Association, where he served as a past president.
-He has always been passionate about community involvement, particularly with youth programs, where he actively
+He has always been passionate about community involvement, particularly with youth programs, where he actively participates in helping to guide and mentor the next generation.

 Troy Skillman’s lifelong dedication to his community, family, and career continues to inspire those around him.
 He strives to be an example of excellence in both his professional endeavors and personal life.